dollabs/pamela/doc/PAMELA.md

 * choice
   * guard conditions may be specified to indicate a choice is to be considered
   * probability may be given to indicate the non-deterministic preference for a choice.
-If some choice conditions have guards that are not satisified the probabilities are renormalized among the enabled choices prior to making a non-deterministic decision.
+If some choice conditions have guards that are not satisfied the probabilities are renormalized among the enabled choices prior to making a non-deterministic decision.